-The 29-year-old NSA whistleblower Edward Snowden is a hero.
+The NSA whistleblower Edward Snowden is an American hero.
 Every American should wish we had many more people like him (including Bradley Manning and Julian Assange), not fewer.
 He is a genuine patriot.
 He has done far more to bring accountability to government than ANY current Republican Congressman or Senator who sticks his chest out and says he believes in “limited government” and “the Constitution.”

 Of course, there are many who hold the exact opposite view, that he is a traitor and not a hero.
 Such people include conservative commentators (!), retired military officials, and a number of Republicans and Democrats in Congress.